BCV-Uniandes/GraSP/README.md

 **Note:** Most directories and compressed archives **contain a README file** with further details and instructions on the data's structure and format.

-### Dataset updates and versions

-We updated the dataset annotations for the surgical phase and surgical step recognition tasks (long-term tasks) in December 2024 to correct minor errors and ambiguities.
-This final release only modified some long-term annotations and includes a better curated benchmark.
-However, if older versions of surgical phase and step annotations are needed, they remain available for reference in this [Google Drive Link](https://drive.google.com/drive/folders/1Pnpj-0c7OpShTMqnpuFp66FThhUs90y3?usp=sharing).

 ### Main Dataset to Run our Models

 The ```GraSP_30fps``` directory is the only **necessary to run our code**.